AJMansfield/Intelligence-Core-Public/ag4.md

 I'd want be able to continue on and try to find a real colony, but I'd thought this would be a one-way trip.
 Now I don't even have a way off this stupid rock!"

-"You'd said your intersteller stage was still in orbit, right?"
+"You'd said your interstellar stage was still in orbit, right?"

 "Even if I could get to orbit though, what then?
 The main thruster had only just enough energy to get me here.